 - 1 teaspoon salt

-- 1 small bunch, red swiss chard, rinsed.
+- 1 small bunch, red Swiss chard, rinsed (approx. 6 cups chopped)

 - 8 cups vegetable or chicken stock or combo of stock and bean cooking liquid.